mlakte23/IAM-Administration-Lab/README.md

 Enabling per-user MFA requires Microsoft Entra ID Premium , which is beyond the free tier.
 Hitting this wall was a useful reminder of where the free tier ends and where enterprise licensing begins.
 As an alternative, I searched for another security option and found a security defaults tab.
 I made sure that security defaults were enabled.

-This is the configuration Microsoft recommends for organizations that do not yet have a remium license, and it is probably what many small and mid-size businesses run in production.
+This is the configuration Microsoft recommends for organizations that do not yet have a premium license, and it is probably what many small and mid-size businesses run in production.

 Note: The Security Defaults panel states that MFA protects against 99.9% of account compromise attempts, while Security Defaults alone reduces compromise rates by 80%.
 That gap is the business case for upgrading to Premium and implementing Conditional Access policies in a real environment.